What are shin splints?

 Your opinion or preference

-The best course of treatment for shin splints is to discontinue any activity that's causing the condition, until the injury is healed.
+The best course of treatment for shin splints is to stop any activity that's causing the pain, until the injury is healed.
 Other treatment may include: